My name is Themba and I am a candidate for matric.

 Something has changed in his community and Fani is afraid.
 The people he thought were his friends don’t treat him the same.
 Two people even blamed him and other gay people for causing the coronavirus.

 “They said God is angry especially with us.
 It’s not fair that many people blame gay people for natural disasters and the issues in society.
 People keep throwing Sodom and Gomorrah at me, but where’s the tolerance and mercy?

-"I am exhausted.
-Do you know of any shelters for the gay community?"
+“I am exhausted.
+Do you know any working shelters for the gay community?”
 Fani looks at us, waiting, expecting.
-But we shake our heads forlornly.
+But we shake our heads.

-The issues for LGBTI youth are made worse by the persistent homophobia in society.
-As we prepare to say our goodbyes there's tension in the air.
-We are thinking about the dear friends we haven't seen in a while and we pray that they too have found some support.
+As we prepare to say our goodbyes there’s tension in the air.
+We are thinking about the dear friends we haven’t seen in a while and we hope that they have found support.